In WordPress dashboard – changing a plugin’s name has different meanings for WordPress admins.

 Professional Tips

 - If you’ve changed a plugin’s name in Dashboard, updating the particular plugin will override previous changes.
-In this case, once the plugin has finished updating, you’ll need to make changes again if you want to keep new labels for a longer Time.
+In this case, once the plugin has finished updating, you’ll need to make changes again if you want to keep new labels longer.

 - Most importantly – changing a plugin’s name may create WordPress bugs.
-For example – using manual maintenance routines or automated plugins, such routines may create errors, while you’re restoring your site from a backup.
+For example – using manual maintenance routines or automated plugins, such routines may make errors while you’re restoring your site from a backup.
+Also, please note that you can’t enter special characters on a plugin’s label.
+This ay create serious consequences when the plugin tries to update WordPress database.

-- You can also change a plugin’s name with Developer’s options.
-If possible, hiring WordPress support professionals, plugin developers, or Technical assistants may help accordingly.
+- You can also change a plugin’s name using the Developer’s options.
+Hiring WordPress support professionals, plugin developers, or Technical assistants may help if possible.

 - Changing a plugin’s name might be possible using database options in WordPress.
-For more information on using, modifying, or managing WordPress databases, learn how operating WordPress database works in cPanel options.
+For more information on using, modifying, or managing WordPress databases, learn how to operate WordPress databases using cPanel options.
+In such scenarios, a cPanel interface is an area given to users once they’ve purchased a web hosting plan.
+Here, using various options and tools – you can manage your site’s files, change SSL settings, configure redirects, or download/upload files.

 Conclusion

-In most cases, changing the name of a WordPress plugin helps admins improve UX or branding for clients.
-However – overlooking maintenance precautions may result in WordPress disasters.
+In most cases, changing the name of a WordPress plugin helps admins improve the UX or branding for clients.
+However, overlooking maintenance precautions may result in WordPress disasters.

-In this article, you’ve learned how to use WordPress plugin(s) for changing a plugin’s label in WordPress dashboard.
-Also – you’ve learned how to change a plugin’s PHP files for a different label in the dashboard.
+In this article, you’ve learned how to use WordPress plugin(s) to change a plugin’s label in the WordPress dashboard and change a plugin’s PHP files to display a different label in the dashboard.

-If you wanted to change a plugin’s label in the dashboard’s plugin list, as well as its left-panel menu name, you might need to change multiple options in the dashboard, including the plugin’s files, Theme’s Functions.PHP file, and cPanel options.
+If you want to change a plugin’s label in the dashboard’s plugin list and its left-panel menu name, you might need to change multiple options in the dashboard, including the plugin’s files, Theme’s Functions.PHP file, and cPanel options.